aumf/files/US_list.md

   When the presidential election was finally held in July 1966, Barrientos won easily, and officials concerned with the covert operation concluded that the objectives of the program—the _end of military rule_ and a _civilian, constitutional government_ whose _policies would be compatible with those of the United States—had been accomplished._ <sup>[1](https://history.state.gov/historicaldocuments/frus1964-68v31/d147)</sup></sup>

+- In 1964 the US covertly supported an independent British Guiana, by funding various left/moderate minority-group political parties for upcoming democratic elections, to reach the goal of a moderate Government that would pursue a multi-racial policy, and engage in realistic social and economic development programs.
+Initially the US worked with Cheddi Jagan, but he became more racist and aligned with the Soviet Union, since the PPP militia requested and started to receive KGB covert aid.<sup>[1](https://web.archive.org/web/20141018135832/http://www.foia.cia.gov/sites/default/files/document_conversions/89801/DOC_0000112273.pdf)</sup></sup> <sup>[2](https://archive.org/details/Guianaoverview)</sup></sup>

 - The 1965 Operation Power Pack was successful in protecting American civilians, restoring order, averting a communist takeover, and paving the way for legal non-violent political succession in the Dominican Republic.<sup>[1](https://history.army.mil/html/reference/army_flag/dominican.html)</sup></sup> <sup>[2](https://www.usmcu.edu/Portals/218/U_S_%20Marine%20Corps%20Operations%20In%20The%20Dominican%20Republic%20April%20-%20June%201965.pdf)</sup></sup>

 - In 1962, the Chairman of the Joint Chiefs of Staff for the DoD approved a draft plan, known as Operation [Northwoods](https://ia600908.us.archive.org/7/items/pdfy-vlGx2NTBHA-M19I3/Operation%20NORTHWOODS%20Document%20-%20Official%20Origin%20of%20Modern%20US%20False-Flag%20Attacks.pdf), which authorised:
    - Start rumours
    - Land friendly Cubans in uniform "over the fence" to stage attack on base
    - Capture (friendly) saboteurs inside base